Operation Thunderbolt (film)

-Operation Thunderbolt, known in Israel as Mivtza Yonatan (literally "Operation Jonathan"), also called Entebbe: Operation Thunderbolt in the US, is a 1977 Israeli film directed and co-written by Menahem Golan and starring Klaus Kinski, Yehoram Gaon and Sybil Danning.
-The film is based on an actual event – the hijacking of a flight by terrorists and the freeing of Israeli hostages on July 4, 1976.
-The operation was known as (Operation Entebbe, military code name: "Operation Thunderbolt") at Entebbe Airport in Uganda.
+Operation Thunderbolt, known in Israel as Mivtza Yonatan (literally 'Operation Jonathan'), also called Entebbe: Operation Thunderbolt in the US, is a 1977 Israeli film directed and co-written by Menahem Golan and starring Klaus Kinski, Yehoram Gaon and Sybil Danning.
+The film is based on an actual event – the hijacking of a flight by terrorists and the freeing of Israeli hostages on July 4, 1976 at Entebbe Airport in Uganda.
+The Entebbe raid was known as Operation Entebbe or Operation Thunderbolt.
 Operation Thunderbolt follows the events following the flight's takeoff until the hostages' return to Israel.
 The film was nominated for the Academy Award for Best Foreign Language Film.